-- 10. The benchmark for the EFTPOS system is calculated by the Reserve Bank as follows: - a. for each of the nominated EFTPOS acquirers, the aggregate value of eligible costs in the reference year is to be divided by the number of debit card transactions in the reference year.
+- 10. The interchange fee benchmark for the EFTPOS system is to be calculated by the Reserve Bank of Australia as follows: - (i) for each of the nominated EFTPOS acquirers, the aggregate value of eligible costs in the reference year is to be divided by the number of debit card transactions in the reference year.
 This ratio is to be expressed as a number of cents per transaction;

-- b. the benchmark is to be calculated by the Reserve Bank as the aggregate value of eligible costs in the reference year of the three nominated EFTPOS acquirers with the lowest ratios as calculated in 10a, divided by the number of transactions undertaken by the same three nominated EFTPOS acquirers in the reference year.
+- (ii) the interchange fee benchmark is to be calculated by the Reserve Bank of Australia as the aggregate value of eligible costs in the reference year of the three nominated EFTPOS acquirers with the lowest ratios as calculated in 10(i), divided by the aggregate number of transactions undertaken by the same three nominated EFTPOS acquirers in the reference year.
 The result is to be expressed as a number of cents per transaction, rounded to the nearest cent. - 11.
 Eligible costs are those directly related to processing and switching EFTPOS transactions incurred by an acquirer or merchant principal when performing the business responsibilities usually undertaken by an acquirer. - 12.
 Data on eligible costs must be drawn from accounting records of the nominated EFTPOS acquirers, prepared in accordance with generally accepted accounting principles and Australian accounting standards. - 13.
 Data on eligible costs must be provided by each nominated EFTPOS acquirer to the Reserve Bank of Australia, or its agent, by [15 August] in the relevant year. - 14.
-The Reserve Bank, or its agent, will review the data to determine if the costs included are eligible costs and the Reserve Bank will use the eligible costs to calculate the benchmark in accordance with paragraph 10. - 15.
-The Reserve Bank will publish the benchmark for the EFTPOS system by [15 September] in the relevant year. - 16.
-Interchange fees in the EFTPOS system must conform with the benchmark from [31 October] in the relevant year.
+The Reserve Bank of Australia, or its agent, will review the data to determine if the costs included are eligible costs and the Reserve Bank of Australia will use the eligible costs to calculate the interchange fee benchmark in accordance with paragraph 10. - 15.
+The Reserve Bank of Australia will publish the interchange fee benchmark for the EFTPOS system by [15 September] in the relevant year, and this benchmark will apply for three years from 1 November in the relevant year. - 16.
+The minimum fee determined for the purposes of paragraph 9 is 80 per cent of the applicable interchange fee benchmark.

-Initial and subsequent benchmarks
+Initial and subsequent interchange fee benchmarks

-- 17. For the initial benchmark the relevant year is the financial year [2006/07]. - 18.
-The benchmark is to be recalculated in the financial year [2009/10] and every three years thereafter.
+- 17. For the initial interchange fee benchmark the relevant year is the financial year [2006/07]. - 18.
+The interchange fee benchmark is to be re-calculated in the financial year [2009/10] and every three years thereafter.